kagr25/GojekContest/README.md

 # GojekContest

-# Run the command from the console: ruby play.rb
+# Run command from the console: ruby play.rb